-How music led Daniel DeLeon to study the ocean with machine learning
+How music led Daniel DeLeon to study Marine AI

-Daniel didn't know what engineering was when he started community college.
-Now he's making breakthroughs, using machine learning to track endangered whales.
+Daniel didn’t know what engineering was when he started community college.
+Now he’s making breakthroughs, using AI to track endangered whales.

 When Daniel DeLeon's mother, Betty, first met his father, Narciso, on a church trip in San Blas, Mexico, she didn't speak Spanish and he didn't speak English, so they communicated in a different way - with music.

-It's no surprise Daniel, now a 26-year-old student at California Polytechnic State University, grew up with an ear for music himself.
-His parents formed a traditional Mexican trio band called Trio Guadalupeño, and their weekly rehearsals and performances at local quinceañeras, baptisms, and parties formed the soundtrack of his childhood.
+It's no surprise Daniel, now a 24-year-old student at California Polytechnic State University, grew up with an ear for music himself.
+His parents formed a traditional Mexican trio band called Trio Guadalupano, and their weekly rehearsals and performances at local quinceañeras, baptisms, and parties formed the soundtrack of his childhood.

 In physics class I learned how sound waves propagate into our ear.
 It was mind-blowing.
 Those waves create emotions that make us happy, that get us pumped up.